MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/configure-direct-routing.md

 - AudioCodes deployment documentation
 - Ribbon deployment documentation

-  > [!NOTE]
-  > This document is intended for IT professionals.

-## Configuring Microsoft Phone System and users for Direct Routing

 You can configure your Microsoft Phone System and enable  users to use Direct Routing, then set up Microsoft Teams as the preferred calling client by completing the following procedures:

 - Pair the SBC with a Microsoft Phone System and validate the pairing
 - Enable users for Direct Routing Service
 - Ensure that Microsoft Teams is the preferred calling client for the users

-### Pair the SBC to Direct Routing Service of Phone System
+## Pair the SBC to Direct Routing Service of Phone System

 The following are the three high-level steps to let you connect, or pair, the SBC to the Direct Routing interface: